noahehall/blockchain/blockchain.md

   - the nodes that solve the problem are known as miners
     - miners are in a race with eachother to solve the next problem, in order to be the one that puts the next block on the blockchain
     - in return for their time and resources they are paid transaction fees (by the users) and in bitcoin (by the network)
-      - the bitcoin are created specifically for miners, and is the only way new coins are added to the network
+      - the bitcoin is created specifically for miners, and is the only way new coins are added to the network
 - the proof of work requires a certain type of hash value, that starts with a certain amount of zeros (this is the block difficulty)
   - you get the zeros by having the correct Nonce + block data
   - since the block data (the transactions) arent changing, the only option is to change the Nonce